What are the best carp baits available? You can catch carp on almost all edible food products.

 On the downside, because of preservatives, some shelflife boilies are not as nutritionally beneficial as freezer boilies.

 Choosing a quality boilie that uses the very best ingredients can make all the difference.

-There are some very good independent, smaller bait companies (who we don’t want to offend) – but the more popular brands are Mainline, Nash, and CC Moore.
+There are some very good independent, smaller bait companies (who we don’t want to offend) – but the more popular brands and ones I tend to stick with are Mainline, Nash, Sticky Baits and CC Moore.